Dental Emergencies in Cedar Rapids IA

 - Avoid chewing in the injured area.

-- If a broken tooth has a sharp edge, cotton can be placed over it to protect soft tissues in your mouth.
+- If a broken tooth has a sharp edge, cotton or dental wax can be placed over it to protect soft tissues in your mouth.

 We are here to help.
 We urge you to call us at the first sign of a dental emergency!
 River Ridge Dental Phone Number 319-832-2000